MicrosoftDocs/windows-ai-docs/docs/index.md

 ### Bugs

-To report a bug, please file an issue on our [GitHub](https://github.com/Microsoft/Windows-Machine-Learning).
+To report a bug, please file an issue on our [GitHub](https://github.com/Microsoft/Windows-Machine-Learning/issues).

 ### Feature Requests

-To request a feature, please head to [Windows Developer Feedback](https://wpdev.uservoice.com/).
+To request a feature, please head over to [Windows Developer Feedback](https://wpdev.uservoice.com/).